isomerpages/moe-aitongsch/_for-parents/P1 Orientation (2024).md

 Dear parents,

 This is a brief outline of the P1 orientation programme for 2024.
-More information will be put up nearer the end of September.
 Please note that the timings for the events are tentative and are subjected to changes.

 1. **Orientation Part 1** - Webinar (School Management Talk) - 20 Oct 2023, 4-5.30pm
 2. **Orientation Part 2** -  Face to Face (School Management Talk &amp; Class Time) - 17 Nov 2023, 9-11.00am